How to Write Your First Resume

 Make sure that every word on your resume is professional – including your email address.
 Over 50% of hiring managers have said they have ignored resumes because the email address was unprofessional.
 Check spelling and grammar, and don’t be afraid to have a friend take a second look.

-Step 6: Finalize and Send In
+Step 6: Finalize and Submit

 It always helps to look at how other resumes are written, and to take advantage of services, like those at Online Resume Builder, to determine if you have created your resume correctly.